Designers Troubleshooting Guide

 Problem: Model changes are shown as a plain XML instead of in the designer.

-Solution #1: Refer to this solution.
-See the following solution if the Model Editor still does not work:
+Solution #1: Refer to the previous solution.
+See the following solution if the Model Editor still does not work.

 Solution #2: Ensure the DevExpress.ExpressApp.Design.CorePackage extension is enabled.
 To do this, click the Tools | Extension and Updates... menu item, and in the invoked Extensions and Updates window, click the Enable button (if the extension is disabled).
 Restart Visual Studio.

 You can disable this extension when you received the following notification: